Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

 \subsection{\our Setups}

-We use the pre-trained bert-base-uncased (English) model as the initialized encoder.
+We use the bert-base-uncased model as the initialized encoder.
 In the fine-tuning PLMs with BYOL module, we train \our-TransE on WN18RR, FB15k-237, and Wikidata5M datasets for 2, 2, and 1 epoch(s), respectively.
 For \our-RotatE, we conduct training on the WN18RR, FB15k-237, and Wikidata5M datasets for 1, 2, and 1 epoch(s), respectively.
-The seed is 0, and the initial learning rate used by \our for these datasets are $4*10^{-4},3*10^{-5},4*10^{-5}$.
-Subsequently, in the structural triple knowledge learning module, we train \our-transE for 7, 10, and 1 epoch(s) on the respective datasets and \our-RotatE for 8, 10, and 1 epoch(s).
+The initial learning rates are $4*10^{-4},3*10^{-5},4*10^{-5}$.
+In the structural triple knowledge learning module, we train \our-transE for 7, 10, and 1 epoch(s) on the respective datasets and \our-RotatE for 8, 10, and 1 epoch(s).
 The corresponding initial learning rates are $1*10^{-4},1*10^{-5},3*10^{-5}$.
 The batch size, additive margin $\gamma$ of contrastive loss, and the temperature $\tau$ are consistent across all datasets, set as 1024, 0.02, and 0.05, respectively.
-We impose a maximum limit of 50 tokens for entity descriptions and employ AdamW optimizer \cite{kingma2015adam} with linear learning rate decay.
-Grid search is utilized to tune the optimal hyperparameters on the validation set.
-We employ Pytorch\footnote{https://pytorch.org/} to implement \our.